gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 breath.
 "Do you have someone you can be with?
 Just in case?"

 "There's my son-by-marriage," she said uncertainly.
 "He's remarried now, but he's just two streets away.
-But he hates fuss---I don't want to be a fuss."
+But he hates fuss–I don't want to be a fuss."

 Erileine almost laughed.
 She was pretty sure this wouldn't be counted